A male teacher sitting with his students at their desk smiling

 Where to get help

-Provides legally based advice to help families get the right education for children and young people with special educational needs and disabilities (SEND).
+Provides legally based advice and support to help families get the right education for children and young people with special educational needs and disabilities (SEND).

-You can book an appointment with their Advice Line or Tribunal Helpline.
+Alongside calling their Helpline, you can also book an appointment with their Advice Line or Tribunal Helpline.

 • Kooth